 Art For Silchester (2018)

-Silchester Residents Association have kindly invited me back to work to artist on the estate.
-Every 2nd and 4th Saturday or Sunday of the month, I am running art workshops that will include drawings, film, ceramics, creative writing, dance and music.
+Silchester Residents Association invited me back to work as artist in residence on the estate.
+For seven months I ran art workshops that included drawings, film, ceramics, creative writing, dance and music.

-This will culminate in the publication of a book and an exhibition for Estate Open Weekend on 30 June and 31 July 2018.
+This culminated in an exhibition for Estate Open Weekend on 30 June and 31 July 2018.
+A project book is in the pipeline.

 Lancaster West Estate Artist in Residence (2015-16)